Configuration and FLASH Screen

 DC Servo motor (Brush motor type) only require one PWM channel.

-For Step and Direction output mode and CL Step (Closed Loop Step/Dir), the output channel 0 is used to specify which Step/Direction Generator will be used and drive mode (active high/low or open collector) will be used.
+For Step and Direction output mode and CL Step (Closed Loop Step/Dir), the output channel 0 is used to specify which Step/Direction Generator will be used.
+Also the Output mode (step/Dir, quadrature, or CW/CCW) and drive type (LVTTL active high/low, or open collector, or differential) to be used.
 Each Step/Direction Generator has assigned I/O Pins.
-See Step and Direction Output Mode.
+See Step and Direction Output Mode - KFLOP and Step and Direction Output Mode - Kogna.

 Microstepper Amplitude, Max Following Error, Inv Dist Per Cycle, Lead Compensation

-Microstepper Amplitude is only applicable to configurations with output mode of Microstepper.
+Microstepper Amplitude is only applicable to configurations with output mode of Microstepper with SnapAmps (Not Step/Dir Drives).
 This parameter sets the amplitude (of the sine wave) in PWM counts (0 ..
 255) that will be output to the sine and cosine PWM channels while moving slowly or at rest.
-Note that at higher speeds KMotion has the ability to increase the amplitude to compensate for motor inductance effects and may actually be higher.
+Note that at higher speeds KFLOP has the ability to increase the amplitude to compensate for motor inductance effects and may actually be higher.
 See Lead Compensation in this same section.

 Max Following Error is applicable to all closed loop servo output modes (DC Servo, 3 Phase Brushless, 4 Phase brushless, and DAC Servo).
 Whenever the commanded destination and the measured position differ by greater than this value, the axis will be disabled (if this axis is a member of the defined coordinate system, then any coordinated motion will also stop).
 To disable following errors set this parameter to a large value.

-Inv Dist Per Cycle applies to Stepper, 3 Phase, and 4 Phase motors.
+Inv Dist Per Cycle applies to Stepper, 3 Phase, and 4 Phase motors driven by SnapAmps.
+Note this parameter has no effect on External Step and Direction Drives.
 For a stepper motor, the distance per cycle defines the distance that the commanded destination should change by for a motor coil to be driven through a complete sinusoidal cycle.
 Parameter should be entered as the inverse (reciprocal) of the distance per cycle.
 Stepper motors are most often characterized by shaft angle change per "Full Step".
 A motor coil is driven through a complete cycle every four - "Full Steps".
 See the following examples:

-Example #1 : A 3 phase motor/encoder has a 4096 count per revolution encoder which is used for position feedback and for motor commutation.
-InputGain0 is set to 1.0 so position measurement remains as encoder counts.
-The motor design is such that the commutation goes through 3 complete cycles each motor revolution.
+Example #3 : A 3 phase motor/encoder has a 4096 count per revolution encoder which is used for position feedback and for motor commutation InputGain0 is set to 1.0 so position measurement remains as encoder counts.
+The motor design issuch that the commutation goes through 3 complete cycles each motor revolution.

 Result: One Cycle = 4096 counts/3.0 Thus InvDistPerCycle = 3.0/4096 = 0.000732421875.